-- Explore a relevant research topic in depth, with appropriate research methodology, displaying creativity and skills in critical analysis.
-The research topic/process may involve a design element. - To appreciate and apply procedures and conventions of academic scholarship, integrity and enquiry.
+To demonstrate student's ability to develop and explore a relevant research topic in depth, using appropriate research methodology, displaying creativity and skills in critical analysis.
+The research topic/process may involve a design element.

+To appreciate and apply procedures and conventions of academic leadership, scholarship, integrity and enquiry.

-This module also allows students to take responsibility for the completion of the design and research investigation, working independently within agreed guidelines, accessing appropriate levels of supervision and support as required, and use advanced time management skills for the timely submission of a research dissertation
+Extended dissertation students will take a larger degree of responsibility and management of the completion of the design and research investigation.
+Work independently within agreed guidelines, accessing appropriate levels of supervision and support as required and use advanced time management skills for the timely submission of a research dissertation.
+It will be an option to undertake the research within a workplace environment.